On the Davey-Stewartson hierarchy: construction by two scalar pseudo-differential operators and compatibility for infinite many flows: Abstract

 \section{Abstract}

-The infinite many symmetries of DS(Davey-Stewartson) system are closely connected to the integrable deformations of surfaces in $\mathbb{R}^{4}$.
-In this paper, we give a direct algorithm to construct the expression of the DS(Davey-Stewartson) hierarchy by two scalar pseudo-differential operators involved with $\partial$ and $\hat{\partial}$.
+The infinite many symmetries of Davey-Stewartson (DS) system are closely connected to the integrable deformations of surfaces in a four-dimensional space.
+In this paper, we give a direct algorithm to construct the expression of the DS hierarchy by two scalar pseudo-differential operators involving partial derivatives.